shannonjen/js-functions/javascript-functions.md

 # Challenge: Create some old school annoyware

-* Declare a function that uses the built in alert method to alert the user that they have won a valuable prize
+* Declare a function that uses the built-in alert method to alert the user that they have won a valuable prize
 * Invoke the function a few times

 ---